FAHAD-AWAN/Likes-vs-Dislikes-using-EEG-Signals-Binary-Classifier-for-Neuromarketing/README.md

-1st dataset used was from Mahendra Yadava et al. paper titled "Analysis of EEG signals and its application to neuromarketing".
+1st dataset was taken from from the paper titled "Analysis of EEG signals and its application to neuromarketing" by Mahendra Yadava et al.

 2nd dataset was recorded after practical experiment in the Lab.